tejasexpertnow/awesome-vibe-coding/README.md

 ## IDEs and Code Editors

 - [Windsurf Editor by Codeium](https://codeium.com/windsurf) - agentic IDE, "where the work of developers and AI truly flow together, allowing for a coding experience that feels like literal magic".
-- 🔥 [Cursor](https://www.cursor.com/) - the AI Code Editor, "the best way to code with AI".
+- 🔥 [Cursor](https://www.cursor.com/) - AI Code Editor, "the best way to code with AI".
 - [Zed](https://zed.dev/) - code editor designed for high-performance collaboration with humans and AI.

 ## Plugins and Extensions